MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/react-native.md

 #### 3.1 Add Mobile Center Analytics

-1. Open a terminal and navigate to the root of your React Native project, enter the following lines to add Mobile Center Analytics and Mobile Center Crashes to the app:
+1. Open a Terminal and navigate to the root of your React Native project, enter the following lines to add Mobile Center Analytics and Mobile Center Crashes to the app:

 	```
 	npm install mobile-center-analytics --save